ansman/auto-dagger/src/doc/docs/usage/auto-bind.md

 ```

 ## Generics
-When using multibindings, it's sometimes useful to be able to bind generic types as wildcard.
+When using multibindings, it's often useful to be able to bind generic types as wildcard.

 Auto Dagger will, by default, bind the exact type of the supertype.
 But using the `bindGenericAs` parameter you can
 chose to bind it as a wildcard instead.

+For types you own, it's sometimes useful to specify a different default for `bindGenericAs`.
+For example, say you have
+a `Resource<T>` interface.
+You probably want to always bind this using wildcards since every resource will have a unique
+type for `T`.
+So you can annotate `Resource` with `@BindGenericAs.Default(BindGenericAs.Wildcard)` to indicate
+that, unless specified explicitly, it should be bound as `Resource<*>`.

 ```kotlin
 // This will bind StringCallable as Callable<*>